NovaVoidHowl/z3y-Shader-Picker/README.md

 ## Installation

 >[!caution]
-> While the application has info on 2019 compatibility it itself is not compatible with that version of unity the oldest
+> While the application has info on 2019 shader compatibility it itself is not compatible with
->version it has been tested on is 2021.3\
+> that version of unity, the oldest version it has been tested on is 2021.3\
-> you can directly view the z3y shader compatibility lists [here](Assets\Resources\z3ysp\versionsupport.json)
+> You can directly view the z3y shader compatibility lists [here](Assets/Resources/z3ysp/versionsupport.json)

 > [!note]
 > Options 1 and 2 require that you have git installed on your system\